Website Design by Rainbo Design

 How To Remove Malware

 As I said, if Google has flagged your site, it's a virtual certainty that your site has been hacked.
 That is, there are files on your website that have been modified to include malicious software called "malware".
-But many webmasters have little experience dealing with this level of security issues, so this is a useful guide for inexperienced webmasters to dealing with malware.
+But many webmasters have little experience dealing with this level of security issues, so the following information is intended to be a useful guide for inexperienced webmasters and website designers to dealing with malware and hackers.

 In summary, the key steps to removing Google's Malware Warning are: (1) Removing the malware from your website, (2) Closing any holes in your site's security, and (3) Filing a Review Request.
 If you follow these steps and still have trouble, you can get more help by visiting Google's Webmaster Help Forum where there are people who will examine your site and make recommendations.
 You can also always check to see if your site is currently flagged by Google by visiting: